A decade of travelling around the world has meant that we’ve made a lot of mistakes when it comes to packing.

 For ladies, we'd recommend reading our post to understand some essentials about women's health on the road (guys, you really really don't want to read this!)

 Lastly, if you’re taking a lot of medication (i.e. malaria tablets), then take only one set of packaging with you (alongside the prescription as proof) and pop the rest of the tablets into a plastic beaker - it'll save a ton of space.
-We highly recommend Smidge or Incognito which are excellent non-DEET bug sprays / insect repellents which will keep mozzies at bay.
+We highly recommend Incognito which is an excellent non-DEET bug sprays / insect repellents which will keep mozzies at bay (we’ve used it on lots of trips for the last three years and it works very well).

 Put a Luggage Tag on the Outside